 What does heritage mean to you?

-What are the highlights and challenges of undertaking a heritage project?
+What are the challenges of such a large-scale project?

 Why do you think heritage is important?